Venky044/Power_BI_Interactive_Sales_Analytics_Project/README.md

 <a id="introduction"></a>
 Welcome to the Maven Market Data Analyst GitHub Repository!

-In the Maven Market Data Analyst project, I created an interactive dashboard containing 3 pages: Topline performance, product details, and customer details.
+In the Power BI Interactive Sales Analytics Project, I created an interactive dashboard containing 3 pages: Topline performance, product details, and customer details.
 This dashboard serves as a comprehensive tool for analyzing key metrics and trends in sales, product performance, and customer behavior.

 ## Data Journey
 <a id="data-journey"></a>